albush/Office-Hours/content/174-FAWSYIR.md

 - aws
 title: "Fanatical Support for AWS: A Year in Review"
 slug: "fanatical-support-for-aws-year-in-review"
 summary: "Rackspace supports AWS.
 And we do it well.
-On this episode of Rackspace Office Hours, our Fanatical Support for AWS General Manager Jeff Cotten joins us to discuss all of the big changes we saw with AWS in 2016, and what's to come in 2017."
+On this episode of Rackspace Office Hours, our [Fanatical Support for AWS](https://www.rackspace.com/managed-aws?utm_medium=community&utm_source=office_hours&utm_campaign=aws&utm_content=ep174) General Manager, **Jeff Cotten**, and VP, Product & Engineering, Fanatical Support for AWS. **Erik Carlin** join us to discuss all of the big changes we saw with AWS in 2016, and what's to come in 2017."
 Description: "Rackspace supports AWS.
 And we do it well.
-On this episode of Rackspace Office Hours, our Fanatical Support for AWS General Manager Jeff Cotten joins us to discuss all of the big changes we saw with AWS in 2016, and what's to come in 2017."
+On this episode of Rackspace Office Hours, our Fanatical Support for AWS General Manager, Jeff Cotten, and VP, Product & Engineering, Fanatical Support for AWS.
+Erik Carlin join us to discuss all of the big changes we saw with AWS in 2016, and what’s to come in 2017."
 youtube_id: xngRRUlVYec
 featured_image: http://media.ohpodcast.com/174-FAWS-YIR-featured.png
 images: